GIOVANNIBOULAY/scratchPong/README.md

-# scratchPong
+# Scratch Pong
-Simple pong page for Problem Set 0 of CS50
+## Simple pong page for Problem Set 0 of CS50 (The computer is unbeatable).
+### Instructions
+- Press 'spacebar to play'
+- Press '0' to reset score